> Building trade capacity

-Academic institutions awarded WTO Chairs receive support in the following areas: course preparation, teaching, research and outreach activities.
+Academic institutions awarded WTO Chairs receive support in the areas of curriculum development, research and outreach activities.
 The chair-holders are selected through a competitive process.

 back to top

 The main objectives of the Programme are to:

 - provide teaching support for the development and delivery of courses on trade policy and WTO-related matters in academic institutions